 - Repeat

 For example, a fintech startup may launch only basic payment functionality first.
 Based on user behavior, they may later introduce budgeting tools if demand is proven.
+This reduces technical debt and ensures that expansion aligns with user needs.

 Key takeaways